Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 logon.type.2.png

-The collector talks to the workstation via methods defined in Workstation Polling Method, such as WMI. (#4 in diagram logon.type1.png)
+The collector talks to the workstation via methods defined in the Workstation Polling Method, such as WMI. (#4 in diagram logon.type1.png)

 Workstation replies with username in WMI,

-then the collector records the live user, (#5 in diagram logon.type1.pngand sends it back to Sophos Firewall on UDP port 6060
+then the collector records the live user (#5 in diagram logon.type1.pngand sends it back to Sophos Firewall on UDP port 6060

 Diagram: logon.type1.png